-The Long Term Plan sets out the programmes of work for the next 10 years, and the cost of funding these activities.
+New work involves increased cost, and we need to understand what level of investment ratepayers are willing to make towards achieving community aspirations.
+To help ratepayers make these important decisions, the Long Term Plan sets out the proposed programmes of work for the next 10 years, and the cost of funding these activities.
 Overall, the areas of new and extended work in this Long Term Plan will mean significant rates increases.